Why Wall Panelling Is Ireland’s Hottest Home Interior Trend

 Wall panelling is super easy to install, and cheap, too!
 To learn how to install your own DIY wall panelling, see our installation guide above.

-Wood is the traditional material used for wall panelling, but is expensive and not usually environmentally sound.
+Wood is the traditional material used for wall panelling, but is more expensive than WPC slat pannels and not usually environmentally sound.
 WPC (wood plastic composite) is a much more affordable and eco-friendly alternative, and thus the best material for panelling.
+Acoustic wall panels are a great solution for those homeowners who want to achieve the elegance of the wood and want to absorb unwanted sounds.
+Acoustic wall panels eliminate excess noise in a room by reducing noise that can be created in a space.

 Much to the contrary, wall panelling is more fashionable than ever.
 It has been in use for millennia as a cheap way to heat homes and make boring brick or cement walls look attractive.
 It’s not going to become outdated anytime soon.